-JLo Twinned With Her Daughter in White Gucci Sneakers
+J-Lo Twinned With Her Daughter in White Gucci Sneakers

 Jennifer Lopez had bonding time with her daughter in Beverly Hills, Calif., on Tuesday.
 The pair spent their busy day in Gucci sneakers.
-JLo’s playful Ace style is done in sleek white leather with classic red and green stripes at the side.
+J-Lo’s playful Ace style is done in sleek white leather with classic red and green stripes at the side.
 Each variation of the Ace has a unique embroidery over the stripes.

 Lopez wore a pair with stunning crystal embellishments.